 The School Finance Indicators Database is a collection of sophisticated school finance measures for assessing the adequacy and fairness of each state’s revenue, spending, and resource allocation, and for comparing these outcomes between states.
 The database is designed for use not only by researchers, but also by parents, policymakers, journalists, and the general public.

-The primary product of the system is the State Indicators Database, a collection of 130 state-by-state school finance measures, most of which are available for all years between 1993 and 2016.
-Key findings from this dataset are presented in our annual report.
-Users can also download the District Indicators Database, a more detailed district-by-district collection of variables, many of which are used to construct the state indicators.
+The primary product of the system is the State Indicators Database, a collection of roughly 125 state-by-state school finance measures, most of which are available for all years between 1993 and 2017.
+Key findings from this dataset, which is freely available to the public, are presented in our annual report, and one page state profiles.
+Users can also request the District Indicators Database, a more detailed district-by-district collection of variables, many of which are used to construct the state indicators.

 It is our hope and intention that our data, and analyses based on these data, will help to inform and improve debates about school finance policy in the U.S.